 For your safety, do not place anything on power cords or cables.
 Arrange them so that no one can accidentally step on or trip over them.
 Do not pull on a cord or cable.
 When unplugging the power cord from the AC outlet, grasp the cord by the plug.

-Connecting USB devices (select products only)
+Connecting USB devices

 Use USB ports to connect devices such as a digital camera, USB keyboard, or USB mouse.
+There are two USB ports on the monitor to connect to USB devices.